 The world is being forced to realize that without addressing our systemic risks, we are in some pretty serious trouble, and that the economy will be just one of the casualties.
-As our clients and partners know, we at Green Alpha believe that if we invest to solve those risks, we can create jobs, preserve and grow wealth, enable better opportunities for equality, and of course…produce compelling returns for investors.
+As our clients and partners know, we at Green Alpha believe that if we invest to solve those risks, we can create jobs, wealth, better opportunities for equality, and of course…great returns for investors.
 It’s good that many investors are coming around, too slowly, sure, but still, it’s the right direction.

 The best time for the Fed to have made this recognition was decades ago, but as the old saying goes, the second best time is now.
 As the bank points out, “the poorly understood relationships between [climate] events and economic outcomes, could lead to abrupt repricing of assets.”

 Climate-Related Solutions Have Value